MandarinPine18/periodic_async_adder/README.md

 ## Credits
 In this repository, code from the makers of Python, Redis, Django, Django Extensions, and Celery were used.
-In addition, much of this was derived from a blog from Adam McQuistan (link: https://stackabuse.com/asynchronous-tasks-in-django-with-redis-and-celery/) and a blog from Jai Singhal (link: https://djangopy.org/how-to/handle-asynchronous-tasks-with-celery-and-django#periodic-tasks).
+In addition, much of this was derived from a blog from Adam McQuistan (https://stackabuse.com/asynchronous-tasks-in-django-with-redis-and-celery/) and a blog from Jai Singhal (https://djangopy.org/how-to/handle-asynchronous-tasks-with-celery-and-django#periodic-tasks).

 ## License
 This project is licensed under GNU AGPL v3, included in the file titled LICENSE.